-The Soil Conservation District is a legal subdivision of the State, organized under the North Dakota Soil Conservation Districts Law enacted in 1937 and as later amended.
+The Soil Conservation District is considered a political subdivision, organized under the North Dakota Soil Conservation Districts Law enacted in 1937 and as later amended.
 They are organized by vote of the people within the district and are managed by a board of supervisors, also elected by the people.